Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 with $\CO(\pi):=\CO_a(\varphi,\chi)$ if $\pi=\pi_a(\varphi,\chi)$ for some $\chi\in\wh{\CS_\varphi}$, where $\CO_a(\varphi,\chi)$ is the unique $F$-rational nilpotent orbit as given in Definition \ref{defn:maxtab}. \item Every $F$-rational nilpotent orbit in $\wf_\ari(\pi)^\mx$ is $F$-distinguished in the sense of Definition \ref{defn:dist-orbit}. \end{enumerate} \end{thm}

 It is important to mention that compared with the calculation by means of the atlas project in \cite{AV21}, the uniqueness of $F$-rational nilpotent orbit $\CO(\pi)$ in Part (2) of Theorem \ref{thm2} is outstanding.
-In Theorem \ref{cor:wf-max-unique-archimedean}, we show that $\CO_a(\varphi,\chi)$ is the unique maximal orbit in $\wf_a(\varphi,\chi)$ under the $F$-stable topological order over $\CN_F(\Fg)_\circ$, while in Theorem \ref{thm:maximal-rational-order}, we show that $\CO_a(\varphi,\chi)$ is the unique maximal orbit in $\wf_a(\varphi,\chi)$ under the $F$-rational topological order over $\CN_F(\Fg)_\circ$.
+In Theorem \ref{cor:wf-max-unique-archimedean}, we show that $\CO_a(\varphi,\chi)$ is the unique maximal orbit in $\wf_a(\varphi,\chi)$ under the $F$-stable topological order over $\CN_F(\Fg)_\circ$ (as defined in Definition \ref{defn:order}), while in Theorem \ref{thm:maximal-rational-order}, we show that $\CO_a(\varphi,\chi)$ is the unique maximal orbit in $\wf_a(\varphi,\chi)$ under the $F$-rational topological order over $\CN_F(\Fg)_\circ$ (as defined in Definition \ref{defn:order}).
 It is important to mention that at the representation side, B. Harris proves in \cite{Hb12}, Part (3) of Theorem \ref{thm2} holds when $\pi$ is tempered.
 Since tempered representations have generic $L$-parameters, Part (3) of Theorem \ref{thm2} covers more general situation.
 We refer to \cite{M96} for relevant discussion for the non-archimedean case.